YG1975/baselayer_services/README.md

 # baselayer_services
-This is a new start for improving the baselayers
+This is a new start for improving the baselayers for better platforms development